 - The Amygdala.
 This area of the brain is the fear centre and is often referred to as the fight, flight and depression area of the brain.
 In grief, this area of the brain becomes OVERACTIVE.

-Child Bereavement UK has some wonderful tips on helping someone to come to terms with the news that someone has died*:
+Child Bereavement UK has some wonderful tips on helping children cope with grief and loss and come to terms with the news that someone has died*:

 - Try to tell the child as soon as possible, in a place where they can be supported and away from distractions, for example, at home.